Complexity Classes of Equivalence Problems Revisited: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Stuart Kurtz and Laci Babai for several useful discussions.
-In particular, Stuart suggested the use of the equivalence relation $R_{L}$, which led us to Theorem \ref{thm:BQP/RP}, and Laci pointed out the canonical form for subgroup equivalence of permutation groups \cite{babaiPersonalComm}.
-We would also like to thank Andreas Blass for pointing us to the original two papers \cite{blassGurevich1, blassGurevich2}.
+The authors thank Stuart Kurtz and Laci Babai for several useful discussions.
+In particular, Stuart suggested the use of the equivalence relation $R_{L}$, which led us to Theorem \ref{thm:BQP/RP}, and Laci pointed out the canonical form for subgroup equality of permutation groups \cite{babaiPersonalComm}.
+We thank Scott Aaronson for the observations leading to Section \ref{sec:promise}.
+We thank Andreas Blass for pointing us to the original two papers he co-authored with Gurevich \cite{blassGurevich1, blassGurevich2}.
+We thank Paolo Codenotti for useful comments on a draft.
+Finally, we thank the editor, Lane Hemaspaandra, and two anonymous reviewers for suggestions that significantly improved the clarity and the organization of the paper.
+In particular, one of the reviewers suggested that we define some sort of hybrid notion of Cohen and transitive genericity, as well as suggested the notion of $\cc{UP}$-transitive genericity.